felipe-esc/felipe-esc/README.md

 </details>

 ##  🔭 I’m currently working on...
-- No current personal projects 😶‍🌫️
+- No current personal projects(code) 😶‍🌫️
 - Not currently contributing to any project 😢
 - Studying software architecture 📐